-In a recent video, Wyse encourages viewers to invest in Russian sage, specifically the “crazy blue” variety that grows well in plant hardiness zones 4 to 9 — which includes a large portion of the United States, excluding the Northeast and northern Midwest.
+In a popular video, Wyse encourages viewers to invest in Russian sage, specifically the “crazy blue” variety that grows well in plant hardiness zones 4 to 9 — which includes a large portion of the United States, excluding the Northeast and northern Midwest.
 It grows in bunches and shows off beautiful purple flowers along the stems.

 To plant your own, you’ll want to choose an area with lots of sunlight, well-draining soil, and room for the plant to spread, as Wyse cautions that the seeds do so easily.

 Once the plant has established itself and grown for a season, you can prune it down to 6 to 8 inches to encourage regrowth.
 Other than that, Russian sage is resistant to droughts and most diseases, so it requires very little care.